Automattic/block-experiments/bundler/resources/a8c-bauhaus-centenary/readme.txt

 2019 marks the 100th anniversary of the Bauhaus design school.
 Choose from three different styles—forms, year, and ribbon—each paying homage to Bauhaus design.

-## Development
+## Source and Support

-You can follow development, file an issue, suggest features, and view the source at the Github repo: https://github.com/automattic/block-experiments
+You can follow development, file an issue, suggest features, and view the source at the Github repo: <a href="https://github.com/Automattic/block-experiments">https://github.com/Automattic/block-experiments</a>

 == Screenshots ==